 Barrett’s oesophagus, a precancerous condition where the oesophageal lining changes due to chronic acidity, affects only 5% to 12% of people with GERD.
 While Barrett's itself is not cancerous, it significantly increases the risk of oesophageal adenocarcinoma.
 The risk of developing oesophageal cancer is low, but managing GERD and monitoring for Barrett's through regular checkups is crucial to prevent progression.

-GERD can affect multiple organ systems (Azer et al., 2024):
+GERD can affect multiple organ systems (Azer et al., 2025):

-Gastric acids are produced in the stomach to help with food digestion.
-However, sometimes the stomach produces excess acid due to various factors, leading to acidity.
 Causes of frequent acidity include when the lower oesophageal sphincter (LES), the muscle that prevents acid from flowing back into the oesophagus, does not function properly.

-Common features of acidity include some of the following:
+Common causes of acidity include the following:

 The following foods are commonly associated with triggering acid reflux (Surdea-Blaga et al., 2017):